MicrosoftDocs/Viva/WorkplaceAnalytics/Tutorials/Solutions-intro.md

 For a step-by-step walkthrough that uses the capabilities of this feature to create a program, see [Solution: Walkthrough](solutions-task.md).

-### Video: Solution overview 1

-<iframe width="640" height="564" src="https://player.vimeo.com/video/67681885" frameborder="0" allowFullScreen mozallowfullscreen webkitAllowFullScreen></iframe>

-### Video: Solution overview 2
+### Video: Solution overview

-<iframe width="640" height="564" src="https://vimeo.com/user67681885/" frameborder="0" allowFullScreen mozallowfullscreen webkitAllowFullScreen></iframe>
+<iframe width="640" height="564" src="https://player.vimeo.com/video/287139611" frameborder="0" allowFullScreen mozallowfullscreen webkitAllowFullScreen></iframe>

 ## Prerequisites for using Teamwork solution